-Remove the broiler pan, broiler grid, all cookware and any aluminum foil from the oven.
+Remove the broiler pan, broiler grid, probe, all cookware and any aluminum foil from the oven.

-The oven shelves can be self-cleaned, but they will darken, lose their luster and become hard to slide.
+The oven shelves and convection roasting rack can be self-cleaned, but they will darken, lose their luster and become hard to slide.

 Do not use abrasives or oven cleaners.
 Clean the top, sides and outside of the oven door with soap and water.